zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-introduction-to-site-building.md

 ## Site Scope

 Members of a Site can be given additional privileges in the Site by using permissions.
 It is also possible to assign different Roles within the Site to different members.
 This can be done through *Site Roles*, which are defined equally for all Sites or *Teams* which are unique for each Site.
-These concepts are discussed in [Site Roles](TODO) and [Creating Teams for Sites](https://github.com/liferay/liferay-learn/tree/master/docs/dxp/7.2.x/en/site-building/01-building-sites/06-creating-teams-for-sites.markdown) respectively.
+These concepts are discussed in [Site Roles](TODO) and [Creating Teams for Sites](./01-building-sites/06-creating-teams-for-sites.md) respectively.

-Liferay Portal separates Site-scoped information from the Control Panel by placing it in the Site menu.
-To access Site-scoped settings,
+Liferay DXP separates Site-scoped information from the Control Panel by placing it in the Site menu.
+To access Site-scoped settings:

 1. Open the Product Menu and click your Site name.

 2. Click the compass icon next to the Site name to select the specific Site to work on.

-3. With the Site selected, access the Build, Content & Data, Categorization, Recycle Bin, Members, Configuration, Publishing options and more from the site's panel.
+3. With the Site selected, access the Build, Content & Data, Categorization, Recycle Bin, Members, Configuration, Publishing options and more from the Site's panel.

 ![Figure 1: Your Site's content resides in the Site Administration menu.](/images/web-content-site-content.png)